caelan/pybullet-planning/README.md

 ## Installation

-Install PyBullet on OSX or Linux using:
+Install PyBullet on OS X or Linux using:
 ```
 pip install pybullet
 ```